+Two graduate students at Penn State University studied the psychological effects of selfie viewing.
 As the researchers noted, “neither selfie nor groupie posting behavior was associated with self-esteem or life satisfaction.”
 In other words, posting pictures online—whether they’re selfies or groupies—doesn’t indicate anything particular about your self-esteem or life satisfaction.

 If you’re still addicted to taking selfies, though, we’ve got a bit of good news.